ncke/SwiftAstro/README.md

 Accessors and initialisers are also available for the corresponding Foundation `Date` and for the `timeIntervalSinceReferenceDate`.

+A convenience initialiser is provided for date/time in UTC in the Gregorian calendar: `SwiftAstro.Date(2024, 5,29, 18, 30, 0)` initialises as 29th May 2024, 18:30 UTC.

+#### Nutation.

+The `nutation` instance method returns a pair of `SwiftAstro.Angle` values.
+The first value represents the nutation in longitude for the instance time, the second value represents the nutation in obliquity.
+The method of calculation is Meeus' abridged version of the '1980 IAU Theory of Nutation' omitting small terms (see Meeus, 1991, p.
+132).

+#### Obliquity of the ecliptic.

+The `meanObliquityOfTheEcliptic` instance method returns a `SwiftAstro.Angle` representing the mean obliquity of the ecliptic for the instance time.
+The method of calculation is due to Laskar (1986), cited in Meeus, 1991, p.
+135.

 ### Spherical position.

 The `SphericalPosition` struct represents the relative spherical coordinates of an object in terms of longitude, latitude, and radius (distance to the origin).

+## Physical constants.

+### Distances.
+`SwiftAstro.Distance.metersPerAstronomicalUnit`
+`SwiftAstro.Distance.metersPerLightYear`
+`SwiftAstro.Distance.metersPerLightMinute`
+`SwiftAstro.Distance.metersPerLightSecond`
+`SwiftAstro.Distance.astronomicalUnitsPerParsec`
+`SwiftAstro.Distance.astronomicalUnitsPerLightYear`

+### Durations of time.
+`SwiftAstro.Distance.lightSecondsPerLightYear`
+`SwiftAstro.Distance.lightSecondsPerAstronomicalUnit`

+### Angles.
+`SwiftAstro.Angle.meanObliquityOfEclipticAtJ2000`

 ## Sources.